jalknKlith/jalknKlith/README.md

-- 👋 Hi, I am a media artist, I’m an experienced graphic designer, specializing in motion graphics and video.
+- 👋 Hi, I’m an experienced graphic designer, specializing in motion graphics and video.
 - I hold a Bachelor's Degree in Arts Education from the University of Antioquia.
 - I have worked in Colombia and New Zealand as a freelance graphic designer, signwritter and installator.
 - 🌱 Currently, I'm expanding my skills with programming languages such as Python, R, Java, MySQL, PHP, Pandas, and MongoDB.